 Davis Memorial Library has created a collection of fiction and other popular works and sponsors numerous programs throughout the year related to reading for “fun.”
 “Reading Nooks” have been established throughout the campus to create reading-friendly environments in academic, residential, and natural settings.

-Reading Circle facilitators are drawn from faculty and staff across campus.
+MUJ/Passion Project facilitators are drawn from faculty and staff across campus.
 The eligibility requirements are simple:

-- have an existing employment relationship with Methodist University
+- Have an existing employment relationship with Methodist University

-- possess a Master’s degree or higher
+- Possess a Master’s degree or higher

 The interest form is e-mailed to faculty and staff every year in November.